robcholz/vision-ui/README.md

 - [x] rename the info bar to notification
 - [x] add multiple notification animation
 - [x] decouple the new page, user_item, list_view
-- [x] add fade out effect on the top of current effect when switching the page
 - [x] add animation for scroll bar
 - [ ] add icon view
 - [x] use the correct format